zone117x/node-cryptonote-pool/README.md

 Credits
 ===

+* [zone117x](//github.com/zone117x) - Co-Dev on [node-cryptonote-pool](https://github.com/zone117x/node-cryptonote-pool), did a ton of work on the pool
-* [LucasJones](//github.com/LucasJones) - Co-dev on this project; did tons of debugging for binary structures and fixing them.
+* [LucasJones](//github.com/LucasJones) - Co-dev on node-boolberry-pool project; did tons of debugging for binary structures and fixing them.
 Pool couldn't have been made without him.
 * [surfer43](//github.com/iamasupernova) - Did lots of testing during development to help figure out bugs and get them fixed
 * [wallet42](http://moneropool.com) - Funded development of payment denominating and min threshold feature
 * [Wolf0](https://bitcointalk.org/index.php?action=profile;u=80740) - Helped try to deobfuscate some of the daemon code for getting a bug fixed
 * [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270) - helping with figuring out certain problems and lead the bounty for this project's creation
+* [clintar] (https://github.com/clintar/node-cryptonote-pool/) - Converted zonex117x's pool software to work with BBR based on LucusJones' work

 License
 -------